alanzchen/static-motion/README.md

    - `twitter`: Your twitter ID.
       Declare an empty string if you do not want it.
 4. Bang!
 Wait a few minutes and your site will be up!
+5. Want to have Google Analytics and Disqus?
+See [customization](https://static-motion.zenan.ch/customization).

 ## Debugging